prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 Therefore it is important to maintain information about the OTEL metric properties.
 Alongside setting the type to `gauge` / `gaugehistogram`, the original OTEL metric properties will also be added as labels:

-* `__otel_type__="sum"`
+* `__otel_type__="sum"` - this will allow the metric to be converted back to an OTEL sum (with delta temporality) rather than a gauge if the metrics as exported back to OTEL.
-* `__otel_temporality__="delta"`
+* `__temporality__="delta"`
-* `__otel_monotonicity__="true"/"false"` - as mentioned in [Monotonicity](#monotonicity), it is important to be able to ingest non-monotonic counters.
+* `__monotonicity__="true"/"false"` - as mentioned in [Monotonicity](#monotonicity), it is important to be able to ingest non-monotonic counters.
 Therefore this label is added to be able to distinguish between monotonic and non-monotonic cases.

+The temporality and monotonicity labels do not have the `otel_` prefix, since they don't clash with any reserved labels in Prometheus.

 This is similar to the approach taken for type and unit labels in PROM-39.
 However, since these are new labels being added, there is not a strong dependency so does not require `--enable-feature=type-and-unit-labels` to be enabled.
 At query time, these should be dropped in the same way as the other metadata labels (as per PROM-39: "When a query drops the metric name in an effect of an operation or function, `__type__` and `__unit__` will also be dropped"), as these labels do provide type information about the metric and that changes when certain operations/functions are applied.

-The temporality and monotonicity labels could added without the `otel_` prefix, since it doesn't clash with any reserved labels in Prometheus.
-However, this makes it clear that these concepts are OTEL-specific and are linked to the `__otel_type__`, rather than the `__type__` label for the Prometheus type.

-This approach makes delta support OTEL-specific, rather than a more generic Prometheus feature.
+This approach makes delta support more OTEL-specific, rather than a more generic Prometheus feature.
 Prometheus does not natively produce deltas anyway as discussed in [Scraping](#scraping) (though users could push deltas to Prometheus via remote write).
 It may also be preferable to acknowledge the fundamental differences between the OTEL and Prometheus metric models, and treat OTEL deltas as a special case for compatibility, instead of integrating them as a core Prometheus feature.

-There is a risk that tooling and workflows could rely too much on the OTEL-specific labels rather than Prometheus native types where possible, leading to inconsistent user experience depending on whether OTEL or Prometheus is used for ingestion.
+There is a risk that tooling and workflows could rely too much on the OTEL-added labels rather than Prometheus native types where possible, leading to inconsistent user experience depending on whether OTEL or Prometheus is used for ingestion.
 This can also be confusing, as OTEL users would need to understand there are two different types - the OTEL types and the Prometheus types.
 For example, knowing that an OTEL gauge is not the same as a Prometheus gauge and there's also a separate type label to consider.

 #### Metric names

 OTEL metric names are normalised when translated to Prometheus by default ([code](https://github.com/prometheus/otlptranslator/blob/94f535e0c5880f8902ab8c7f13e572cfdcf2f18e/metric_namer.go#L157)).
 This includes adding suffixes in some cases.
 For example, OTEL metrics converted into Prometheus counters (i.e. monotonic cumulative sums in OTEL) have the `__total` suffix added to the metric name, while gauges do not.

 The `_total` suffix will not be added to OTEL deltas.
 The `_total` suffix is used to help users figure out whether a metric is a counter.
-The `__otel_type__` and `__otel_temporality__` labels will be able to provide the distinction and the suffix is unnecessary.
+The `__otel_type__` and `__temporality__` labels will be able to provide the distinction and the suffix is unnecessary.

 This means switching between cumulative and delta temporality can result in metric names changing, affecting dashboards and alerts.
 However, the current proposal requires different functions for querying delta and cumulative counters anyway.